 Whether launching or rebooting your diversity recruiting programs, consider implementing these 16 tactics to create a successful diversity recruiting program at your organization.

-What is Diversity Recruitment?
+What is Inclusion and Diversity Recruitment?

 Diversity recruitment aims to foster an inclusive hiring process, ensuring that all highly qualified candidates are welcome, with particular attention given to providing opportunities for underrepresented groups.
 Diversity encompasses various facets, including race, gender identity, abilities, veteran status, age, neurodiversity, and more.

-It's crucial to emphasize that the term "diverse" extends beyond mere references to "women" or "people of color."
+It’s crucial to emphasize that the term “diverse” extends beyond mere references to “women” or “people of color.”
 Diversity is a concept that encompasses a wide spectrum of identities.
-Additionally, it's important to refrain from labeling individual people as "diverse."
+Additionally, it’s important to refrain from labelling individual people as “diverse.”

 Diversity recruitment doesn’t revolve around achieving quotas or hiring based solely on protected characteristics, which is both illegal and counterproductive.
 Instead, the focus should be on selecting candidates based on their distinct perspectives, life experiences, and skill sets.
 This approach not only ensures compliance with the law but also enriches the talent pool available for your job openings.